 5 EPIC CYCLE TOUR ROUTES YOU NEED TO RIDE

 Cycle touring is an amazing way to travel through and truly experience a foreign country.
 It offers up an enormous amount of freedom and flexibility; if the weather or your mood change, you can adjust your route, campsite or daily travel distance.
-This ability to manoeuvre your itinerary pairs well with a slow pace of travel, enabling you to soak up the scenery, culture and stop when and wherever you like.
+This ability to manoeuvre your itinerary pairs well with a slow pace of travel, enabling you to soak up the scenery and culture.

 Here are 5 cycle tours that are guaranteed to deliver an epic adventure.

 The 'Rallarvegan' is an old railway road which played an integral part in the construction of the Oslo to Bergen railway route.
 The 80km section that most people cycle runs up across mountain highlands, alongside glaciers and through a national park before dropping down to fjords and sea-level meadows.

 At times the gravel path can be steep and be a bit of a bumpy ride depending on how harsh the winter was.
 To avoid snow on higher elevated sections, it's recommended that you complete the trail between the end of June to the start of October..